campos0318/phylo-pipeline/README.md

 Planned extensions include:

-* Sequence and metadata quality control
+* Expansion of sequence quality control
-* Automated metadata extraction
+* Automated metadata extraction and integration with sequence QC
 * Geographic and temporal filtering
 * Integration of public SARS-CoV-2 genomic datasets
 * Phylogenetic visualization and interpretation